 Southern Pines Land & Housing Trust is achieving more with its community-based initiatives than ever before.
 The community directed plans for Southern Pines Primary School include a World-class Black Heritage Cultural Destination, educational and entrepreneurial opportunities, great ethnic food and community access for meetings and gatherings, exercise and enjoyment of the open space.

-Community support includes local civic organizations as well as corporate organizations
+Community support included local civic organizations as well as corporate organizations.

 SOUTHERN PINES PRIMARY